From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Willems' lemma in frequency domain

 \subsection{Extension to multiple data sets}

 In this section, we provide generalizations of Definition~\ref{def:fd-PE} and Theorem~\ref{thm:fd-WFL}, which are our frequency-domain notions of PE and WFL, respectively, to allow for multiple data sets.
 A similar extension has been proposed for the time-domain WFL in~\cite{vanWaarde2020} to deal with, e.g., missing data samples and unstable systems.
 For frequency-domain data, using multiple data sets is natural, if not necessary, because it enables us to incorporate information regarding multiple input directions at the same frequency.
-As discussed in Example~\ref{ex:FRF-measurements}, this allows us to use complete FRF measurements of MIMO transfer functions for our data, i.e, $\{H(e^{j\hat{\omega}_k})\}_{k\in\mathbb{Z}_{[0,M-1]}}$, while Theorem~\ref{thm:fd-WFL} can only use the information in $H(e^{j\hat{\omega}_k})$ for one input direction per frequency.
-Naturally, we can also use the input-output spectra used to estimate $H(e^{j\hat{\omega}_k})$ in our data directly.
+As discussed in Remark~\ref{rem:FRF-measurements}, choosing the number of data sets $E\in\mathbb{Z}_{\geqslant 1}$ equal to the number of inputs, i.e., $E=n_u$, allows us to use complete FRF measurements of MIMO transfer functions for our data, i.e, $\{H(e^{j\hat{\omega}_k})\}_{k\in\mathbb{Z}_{[0,M-1]}}$, whereas Theorem~\ref{thm:fd-WFL} can only use one column of $H(e^{j\hat{\omega}_k})$ for one input direction per frequency.